Apple II graphics

-The 1986 Apple IIgs split from previous Apple II architecture and the graphics have more in common with the Atari ST and Amiga.
+The graphics modes introduced with the 1986 Apple IIGS split from those of previous Apple II models and have more in common with the Atari ST and Amiga.

 Peculiarity of graphics modes

-The graphic modes of the Apple II series were peculiar even by the standards of the late 1970s and early 1980s.
-One notable peculiarity of these modes is a direct result of Apple founder Steve Wozniak's chip-saving design.
-Many home computer systems of the time (as well as today's IBM PC compatibles) had an architecture which assigned consecutive blocks of memory to non-consecutive rows on the screen in graphic modes, i.e., interleaving.
+The graphic modes of the Apple II series were distinct even by the standards of the late 1970s and early 1980s.
+A notable peculiarity of these modes is a direct result of Apple founder Steve Wozniak's chip-saving design.
+Many home computer systems of the time (as well as today's IBM PC compatibles) had an architecture which assigned consecutive blocks of memory to non-consecutive rows on the screen in graphic modes, i.e. interleaving.
 Apple's text and graphics modes are based on two different interleave factors of 8:1 and 64:1.

-A second peculiarity of Apple II graphics—the so-called "color fringes"—is yet another by-product of Wozniak's design.
-While these occur in all graphics modes, they play a crucial role in Hi-Resolution or Hi-Res mode (see below).
+A second peculiarity of Apple II graphics, the so-called "color fringes", is yet another by-product of Wozniak's design.
+While occurring in all graphics modes, they play a crucial role in the Hi-Resolution or Hi-Res mode.

 Video output

-Reading a value from, or writing any value to, certain memory addresses controlled so called "soft switches".
-The value read or written does not matter, what counts is the access itself.
+Reading a value from, or writing any value to, certain memory addresses controlled so called "soft switches"; unlike in most other contemporary computers the value read or written does not matter, what counts is the access itself.
 This allowed the user to do many different things including displaying the graphics screen (any type) without erasing it, displaying the text screen, clearing the last key pressed, or accessing different memory banks.
 For example, one could switch from mixed graphics and text to an all-graphics display by accessing location 0xC052 (49234).
 Then, to go back to mixed graphics and text, one would access 0xC053 (49235).

 Built-in video output hardware

+Unusually for early low-cost personal computeers, all Apple II machines can produce computer graphics.
+Although using inexpensive hardware ("about seven dollars' worth of microcomputer chips", according to Mitchell Waite), it is capable of complex graphics and animation.

-All Apple II machines featured an RCA jack providing a rough NTSC, PAL, or SECAM composite video output (on non-NTSC machines before the Apple IIe this output is black-and-white only).
-This enabled the computer to be connected to any composite video monitor conforming to the same standard for which the machine was configured.
-However the quality of this output was unreliable; the sync signalling was close enough for monitors—which are fairly forgiving—but did not conform closely enough to standards to be suitable for broadcast applications, or even input to a video recorder, without intervening processing.
-(The exception was the Extended Back version of the Bell & Howell branded black II Plus, which did provide proper video sync, as well as other media oriented features.)
+An RCA jack providing a rough NTSC, PAL, or SECAM composite video output (on non-NTSC machines before the Apple IIe this output is black-and-white).
+This enables the computer to be connected to any composite video monitor conforming to the same standard for which the machine was configured.
+However the quality of this output is unreliable; the sync signaling was close enough for monitors, but does not conform closely enough to standards to be suitable for broadcast applications, or even input to a video recorder, without intervening processing.
+The exception is the Extended Back version of the Bell & Howell branded black II Plus, which does provide proper video sync, as well as other media oriented features.

-In addition to the composite video output jack, the IIc, IIc Plus, and the IIGS featured a two-row, 15-pin output.
-In the IIc and IIc Plus, this connector was a special-purpose video connector for adapters to digital RGB monitors and RF modulators.
-In the IIGS it was an output for an analog RGB monitor specially designed for the IIGS.
+In addition to the composite video output jack, the IIc, IIc Plus, and the IIGS have two-row, 15-pin output.
+In the IIc and IIc Plus, this connector is a special-purpose video connector for adapters to digital RGB monitors and RF modulators.
+In the IIGS it is an output for an analog RGB monitor specially designed for the computer.